gsierra22/new-gallery/README.md

 # Photo Gallery

 I am remaking my photo gallery to test my knowledge and memory of react.
-This app will allow users to view pictures and update their likes.
+This app will allow users to view pictures and update their likes.(I may have to return to this app later.
+The full scope of my plan requires technologies I don't yet know)

 ## Prerequisites